Kirkirillka/datacenter-recipes/Kubernetes/Components.md

 ### Container images

 A container image is a ready-to-run software package, containing everything needed to run an application: the code and any runtime it requires, application and system libraries, and default values for any essential settings.

+## Deployment

+Deployment ensures that only a certain number of Pods are down while they are being updated.

+## ReplicaSet

+A ReplicaSet's purpose is to maintain a stable set of replica Pods running at any given time.

+## StatefuleSet

+StatefulSet is the workload API object used to manage stateful applications.

+Manages the deployment and scaling of a set of Pods, and provides guarantees about the ordering and uniqueness of these Pods.

+StatefulSets are valuable for applications that require one or more of the following.

+- Stable, unique network identifiers.
+- Stable, persistent storage.
+- Ordered, graceful deployment and scaling.
+- Ordered, automated rolling updates.

+## DaemonSet

+A DaemonSet ensures that all (or some) Nodes run a copy of a Pod.
+As nodes are added to the cluster, Pods are added to them.
+As nodes are removed from the cluster, those Pods are garbage collected.
+Deleting a DaemonSet will clean up the Pods it created.

+Some typical uses of a DaemonSet are:

+- running a cluster storage daemon on every node
+- running a logs collection daemon on every node
+- running a node monitoring daemon on every node